 This is the most traditional form of mediation, being a central practice for Buddhists for thousands of years now across the world.
 It is essentially the same practice as mindfulness except we are focusing only on the breath.
 The best thing about breathing meditation is that you always have your breath available to start tapping into to meditate and anchor yourself into the present moment.
 You can do this at your desk, on the train, in the car… well, anywhere really since you are always breathing.

-Ways to incorporate breathing meditation into your life:
+How to incorporate breathing meditation into your life

 - Tuning into your breath when feeling stress and start deepening and lengthening your breath